muffafa/patika/js-complex/01/readme.md

 }
 console.log(student)

-// it throws an error because you cannot asign new refference to it ❌ student = {
+// it throws an error because you cannot asign new refference to it
+// ❌ TypeError: Assignment to constant variable. student = {
     name: "Muffafa",
     age: 23